LCA-CI-builds-repair/django-import-export/docs/installation.rst

 Installation and configuration
 ==============================

+import-export is availaexport.
-import-export is available on the Python Package Index (PyPI), so it can be installed with standard Python tools like ``pip`` or ``easy_install``::
+    - Add missing content or context to clarify the purpose or action related to the term "export."le on the Python Package Index (PyPI), so it can be installed with standard Python tools like ``pip`` or ``easy_install``::

   pip install django-import-export